Key takeaways

 Plus, it’s also linked with lower testosterone levels, which could potentially contribute to ED and reduced sexual desire.

 In short, sleep is very important for maintaining optimal sexual performance and sexual arousal.
 Try to get 7-9 hours per night, especially if you have a busy daytime routine.
-This may help you to avoid most sleep-related negative effects on your erections.
+This may help you avoid most sleep-related negative effects on your erections.

 Maintain a healthy weight